vishandi/tp/docs/DeveloperGuide.md

   * Cons:
     * Efficiency of implementation would be compromised to cater to a smaller target group.

-** Aspect: Which is the best implementation of this command to use?
+** Aspect: What is the most effective way this command can be implemented?**
 * **Alternative 1(current implementation)**: Have a boolean array of 48 elements which represent whether a timeslot on a particular day is free or not.
 A helper function would be used to block the indexes of the array according to which time slots were busy in the array.
 The free timings would then be printed out based on the starting indexes of the block of free time or busy time, with a toggle being used to determine whether a new block of free time or a new block of busy time was encountered as the array was traversed.